ghuntley/conditions/README.md

         // Do multiplication
     }

+A particular validation is executed immediately when it's method is called, and therefore all checks are executed in the order in which they are written:

 ## With thanks to
+* The icon "<a href="http://thenounproject.com/term/tornado/2706/" target="_blank">Tornado</a>" designed by <a href="http://thenounproject.com/adamwhitcroft/" target="_blank">Adam Whitcroft</a> from The Noun Project.
+* With thanks to <a href="http://www.forgedoc.com/">ForgeDoc</a> for providing an open source license which is used to generate the class documentation.
 * <a href="http://www.cuttingedge.it/">S. van Deursen</a> who is the original author of "<a href="https://conditions.codeplex.com/">CuttingEdge.Conditions</a>" from which this project was forked from.
-* The icon "<a href="http://thenounproject.com/term/tornado/2706/" target="_blank">Tornado</a>" designed by <a href="http://thenounproject.com/adamwhitcroft/" target="_blank">Adam Whitcroft</a> from The Noun Project.